0xlnz/blog/content/blog/hello-world.md

 tags: ["hugo", "design", "Code"]
 categories: ["tech"]
 summary: "A demonstration of the custom terminal styling and render hooks."
+cover:
+  image: "images/hello.jpg"
+  alt: "Hello World"
+  relative: true # To use relative path for cover image, used in hugo Page-bundle
+ShowToc: false
+TocOpen: false

 ---

 Welcome to my blog!
 This is a just sample post to demonstrate the custom styling I've implemented.